ros2/design/articles/140_topic_and_service_name_mapping.md

 For example, a plain topic called `/foo` would translate to a DDS topic `rt/foo`, which is the result of implicitly adding `rt` to the namespace of a ROS topic which is in the root namespace `/` and has a base name `foo`.
 As another example, a topic called `/left/image_raw` would translate to a DDS topic `rt/left/image_raw`, which is the result of implicitly adding `rt` to the namespace of a ROS topic which is in the namespace `/left` and has a base name `image_raw`.

-For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq` for the request topic and `rr` for the response topic.
+For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq` and `raq` for the request topic, `rr` and `rar` for the response topic.
-On systems where Services are handled explicitly implemented, we consider a separate prefix, e.g. `rs`.
+On systems where Services are handled explicitly implemented, we consider a separate prefix, e.g. `rs` and `ras`.

 Here is a non-exhaustive list of prefixes: